mlaraibkhan/hackathon-msft-csu/README.md

 To get you used to working with MCP servers, which extend AI coding agents, the Context7 MCP server is pre-installed.
 This allows you to make the AI model aware of latest documentation.
 You can explicitly call it by asking something like `use context7 to find the latest Azure Functions documentation`.

+### Troubleshooting

+If you are running into GitHub Auth issues, it may be necessary to log in with `gh auth login`.